 We know Satan is a counterfeiter and full of falsehood.
 He declares himself to be God through the False Messiah in 2 Thes 2.4 and is the head of the “unholy trinity” made up of himself, the False Messiah and the False Prophet.
 Satan will counterfeit the Lords name.

 Sometimes the vav can be substituted for the letter shin (“Daniel”, Artscroll Mesorah Series, p 227).
 So, the vav in Hebrew has the numerical value of six, the number of man and weakness, and it’s symbol is a tent peg, hook or nail.
-You can place three vavs (6,6,6) together to form a counterfeit and a “forgery” of the Lord’s name.
+You can place three vavs (6,6,6) together to form a counterfeit and a “forgery” of the letter shin.
 When looking at the vav it looks like a serpent ready to strike.

 In the same way, the mark of the Beast can be spiritual, indicated by what the people do and think, just like in Ezek 9.4.
 The Hebrew word “Torah” means “instruction, teaching and guidance.”
 It is translated “law” in English Bibles from the Greek word “nomos.”
 Lawlessness is “anomos” in Greek in the Scriptures and it means no Torah (observance).
 Some believe they have been “set free from the law.”
-That is lawlessness.
+That is biblical lawlessness.
 As a result, they will not be Torah observant and will go along with the Beast and what he wants.
-People have been “marked” for thousands of years by their actions and how they think and this mark can be of a spiritual nature as well.
+People have been “marked” for thousands of years by their actions and how they think and this mark can be of a spiritual nature.